barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 These lines can be commented out to allow the script to make changes.
 If this section is enabled then the values it takes are manually provided within the script a little further down at line
 43-48 you can provide the details that the NGF would provide.
 IP's and Subscription ID.

+Notes.

+By default this script doesn't try to interact with the subscription that the NGF is located in, to allow it to do this uncomment line 166 & 238 of NGF_UDR_Workflow.ps1

+#Troubleshooting.
+Issues can occur in a few locations the below guide should help you identify which area is preventing the script from completing succesfully.

+1.